The name Dry River was originally held by a historical Martinborough sheep station

 winemaker Reg Oliver.

 The new owners have provided the means for necessary winery expansion and renovation to meet its present needs as a producer with an outstanding international reputation.
+Dry River is now a dedicated team of six.
 The wines of Dry River have been masterly crafted by Chief Winemaker, Wilco Lam, since 2014.